ahl27/CompGenomicsBioc2022/README.md

 ### [Gene Calling and Annotation with `DECIPHER`](https://www.ahl27.com/CompGenomicsBioc2022/articles/GeneCallingAnnotation.html)

 A natural next step is identifying what elements comprise each genome in our dataset.
-Users will learn to programmatically identify coding and non-coding regions of genomes, and annotate them with predicted KEGG orthology groups.
+Users will learn to programmatically identify coding and non-coding regions of genomes, and annotate them with predicted KEGG orthology groups using `IDTAXA`.

 [<sup>Function Reference</sup>](https://www.ahl27.com/CompGenomicsBioc2022/reference/index.html#gene-calling-and-annotation)